seungjaeryanlee/endtoend.ai/_posts/2018-08-13-ai-for-prosthetics-6.md

 ### Distributed Learning

 If one has the resources, the most significant increase would be through **distributed learning**.
-If one has the CPUs and GPUs (or emulate them), parallelizing computations results in
+If one has the CPUs and GPUs (or emulate them), parallelizing computations results in dramatic speedup for collecting experience.

 Most state-of-the-art results use parallelization extensively.
 DeepMind's [*Distributed Prioritized Experience Replay*](https://arxiv.org/abs/1803.00933) showcases Ape-X DQN that achieves state-of-the-art results for most Atari 2600 games by using 376 cores and 1 GPU, collecting experience 200 times faster than [*Rainbow*](https://arxiv.org/abs/1710.02298).